Commercial Deep Fryer

-Sometimes called a flat or flat-bottom unit, the most common name for these comes from the food product they’re most known for cooking.
-A funnel cake fryer has a large, square oil vat that is heated from beneath, which means the oil is clear of the heating elements.
+Sometimes called a flat or flat-bottom unit, the most common name for these comes from the treats they’re most known for cooking.

-The corn dog fryer is essentially a narrow and tall flat-bottom model with a rack or two of clips built into the vat to hold corn dog sticks.
-The compact size of these units makes them perfect for concession stands that want to add the fried snacks.
-We offer units that can cook standard 6-inch and foot-long corn dogs.
+The corn dog fryer is essentially a tall, narrow flat-bottom model with a rack or two of clips built into the vat to hold corn dog sticks.

 A donut fryer has a large square vat with a screen to lift the delicious rings of fried dough in and out of the fryer safely and quickly.

 The commercial pressure fryer has been trusted for decades to provide succulent and flavorful fried chicken. batch after batch.

 These units provide a solution for space-limited kitchens and custom counters, like those in concession stands.